Real Estate Assessments

-If you believe that the value of your property is inaccurate, our firm can put the knowledge, resources, and experience behind your case to get a fair result.
+If you believe that the market value of your property is inaccurate, our firm can put the knowledge, resources, and experience behind your case to get a fair result.

 To contact our office and schedule a free initial consultation to review your claim, call our Pittsburgh real estate attorneys at (844) 383-0565 or reach us online.
-All work is handled on a contingency basis, and if your assessment is not lowered, there is no fee.

 Nearly 40 Years of Experience Handling Property Tax Assessments

-Robert Peirce, Jr., Senior Partner of Robert Peirce & Associates, learned of the deficiencies and inequities of the Allegheny County assessment system firsthand as an elected County Commissioner from 1975 to 1979.
+Robert Peirce, Jr., Founder of Robert Peirce & Associates, learned of the deficiencies and inequities of the Allegheny County assessment system firsthand as an elected County Commissioner from 1975 to 1979.
 He put this experience to good use in the early 1980s when he represented over 1,000 homeowners and taxpayers in a variety of assessment appeals.
 In 1980, the county assessment office was theoretically assessing properties at 50% of market value.
 Peirce was among the first attorneys to discover that commercial properties were, in fact, assessed at a ratio in excess of 50%.
 In the early 1980's, he represented hundreds of commercial property owners, including country clubs, shopping centers, banks, restaurants, car dealerships, apartment buildings, downtown office buildings and industrial and manufacturing properties.